-Scott Court is responsible for operational liaison with QAA staff on all matters related to the Activities and Milestones set out in Schedule 2.
+The OfS Head of Standards and Quality is responsible for operational liaison with QAA staff on all matters related to the Activities and Milestones set out in Schedule 2.

 For QAA

 Douglas Blackstock, Chief Executive, is the QAA's authorised representative.